 Important: In a region of high oil film pressure, such a critical temperature is much more dangerous than a hot spot developing at a trailing edge for 6000 RPM, 300 PSI (2.07 Mpa), where the parabolic pressure distribution falls to zero.

-By varying some of the factors which influence pad temperature, we can evaluate overall bearing temperature performance based upon that change.
+By varying some of the factors which influence pad temperature, we can evaluate overall bearing temperature performance based upon that change and prevent problems like premature babbitt bearing failure.
 For example, we have been able to measure the effects of reducing pad thickness and using a smaller pad support in our bearings.